Inside: A review of another book you need for your classroom library, Los tres amigos by Jennifer Degenhardt.

-How would I use this book?
+How would I use Los Tres Amigos in Spanish class?

-As far as the level of the book, it includes less than 200 unique words and includes a variety of tenses, that logically sequence.
-I would personally teach it as a class with my level 2 or early level 3 students.
 It would also make for an excellent choice for FVR or a literature circle, so students could make the choice to read the book.
 Each chapter is told from the perspective of a different character.
-There is a lot of dialouge, which would be fun to act out if reading the book as a class.
-There is a complete glossary included, but not a lot of pictures, which is why I would hold off until at least level 2.
+There is a lot of dialogue, which would be fun to act out if reading the book as a class.
+There is a complete glossary included.
+But, there are not a lot of pictures, which is why I would hold off until at least level 2.

-What cultural connections are included?
+What cultural connections are included in Los 3 amigos?

 The book takes place somewhere on the East Coast of the US, as well as travels to New York City.
 Even though it takes place in the United States, there are a lot of ties to Puerto Rican culture.
-One of the main characters Julio’s family is from Puerto Rico and there are many reference to the island’s typical foods and traditions.
+One of the main characters Julio’s family is from Puerto Rico and there are many references to the island’s typical foods and traditions.
 Many specific Puerto Rican dishes are mentioned, family traditions, Museo del Barrio, a Puerto Rican restaurant in East Harlem, as well as the music of Son by Four.
-The theme of identity could be expanded to compare and contrast with the identity of Puerto Ricans in the US to their personal experience.
+The theme of identity could be expanded to compare and contrast the identity of Puerto Ricans in the US to their personal experience.

 I think that Los tres amigos is the perfect way to end out Pride month, as it is a book everyone needs in their Spanish class to help all students feel a sense of representation in their class literature.
 As World Language educators, I know we feel a responsibility to help our students build intercultural and global competence.
 Our students may never end up leaving the country, but I can guarantee that they will meet someone in their life who identifies as lesbian, bisexual, gay, transgender, queer, or some other sexual orientation.
 I think it is perfect that the author’s site is called Puentes, since this book builds a bridge to a more diverse Spanish classroom library.